 DHEA also counterbalances the inflammatory effects of cortisol.
 Dehydroepiandrosterone is a prohormone, and as a result, it is a base precursor to testosterone, estrogen and other hormones.

 DHEA is not the “Fountain of Youth.”
-DHEA will not make you younger, or prevent you from aging.
+DHEA will not make you younger, nor stop time.
 However, DHEA may help maintain health and mental function.
 DHEA may help you lead a happier and healthier life.
+Using Twist 25 is about living a better quality of life.
+Live your best life.
 Clinical studies suggest DHEA reduces the risk of cardiovascular disease, dementia, cancer and diabetes.
-DHEA has also been shown to improve mental sharpness, strenghten the immune system, increase bone density, improve sleep, increase sex drive and improve overall mood.
+DHEA has also been shown to improve mental sharpness, strengthen the immune system, increase bone density, improve sleep, increase sex drive and improve overall mood.

 Can supplementing DHEA make me younger?